sabady/spring-petclinic/readme.md

 You can then access petclinic here: http://localhost:8080/

-## Running petclinic in Docker containers
+## Running petclinic in Docker container

 After cloning the repository, use the Ansible playbook to Build, Dockerize, and deploy the application.